-This article about how to play conkers was published by the Great British Mag team on 4 October, 2019
+This article was updated by the Great British Mag team on 26 October 2021

 What is a conker?